-Our principal executive officer and principal financial officer have also concluded that there was no change in our internal control over financial reporting (as such term is defined in Rule 13a-15(f) under the Exchange Act) that occurred during the quarter ended March 31, 2014 that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
-The Company operated with inadequate and insufficient accounting and finance resources to ensure timely and reliable financial reporting.
-As a result of this material weakness, the Company's management has concluded that, as of March 31, 2014, its internal control over financial reporting was not effective.
-To remediate this material weakness, during fiscal 2014, we intend to:
+In addition, the Company has in the past operated with inadequate and insufficient accounting and finance resources to ensure timely and reliable financial reporting.
+As a result of this material weakness, the Company's management has concluded that, as of June 30, 2013 and March 31, 2014, its internal control over financial reporting was not effective.
+To remediate this material weakness, during the year ended June 30, 2014, the Company:

-- Determine the appropriate complement of corporate accounting and finance personnel required to ensure timely and reliable financial reporting, and: - Hire the requisite additional personnel and/or contractors with public company accounting and reporting experience, - Organize and design our internal review and evaluation process to include more formal management oversight of the methods and review procedures utilized and the conclusions reached, including for purposes of evaluating and ensuring the sufficiency of accounting resources.
+- Determined the appropriate complement of corporate accounting and finance personnel required to ensure timely and reliable financial reporting; - Hired the requisite additional personnel and with public company accounting and reporting experience; and - Organized and designed our internal review and evaluation process to include more formal management oversight of the methods and review procedures utilized and the conclusions reached, including for purposes of evaluating and ensuring the sufficiency of accounting resources.

-We can give no assurance that the measures we take will remediate the material weakness that we identified or that any additional material weaknesses will not arise in the future.
+Management believes that these steps have remediated the material weakness we identified.
+However, our first assessment of the effectiveness of our internal control over financial reporting will not take place until as of the year ending June 30, 2015, and we can give no assurance that the measures we have taken have remediated the material weakness that we identified or that any additional material weaknesses will not arise in the future.
 We will continue to monitor the effectiveness of these and other processes, procedures and controls and will make any further changes management determines appropriate.